Ellerhold/fs2es-indexer/README.md

 Add a logrotate configuration for this file, so it gets cleaned up.
-In debian: copy the `samba-audit-logrotate.conf` to `/etc/logrotate.d/samba-auditlog`. fs2es-indexer handles log rotation gracefully.
+In debian: copy the `samba-audit-logrotate.conf` to `/etc/logrotate.d/samba-auditlog`. fs2es-indexer handles log rotation (either with "copytruncate" or without) gracefully since 0.10.0.

 Currently, there is no good method to log the creation of files.
 There is "openat" that logs all read and write operations.
 Sadly we cant filter for the "w" flag of this operation directly in Samba, so all "openat"